vince-from-nice/osmaxil/README.md

 * _ParisBuildingRemaker_ : its data source is OpenData portal of Paris (http://opendata.paris.fr).
 It aims to provide a better building shape cutting (352k elements instead of 86k currently), it's currently under development.
 * _ParisBuildingUpdater_ : its data source is OpenData portal of Paris (http://opendata.paris.fr).
 It has already been applied on the live server on April 2015: 49k parisian buildings has been updated with their building:levels tag.
 More information are available on [the Wiki page](http://wiki.openstreetmap.org/wiki/Paris,_France/Buildings_Heights_Import) dedicated to the import.
 * _PssBuildingUpdater_ : its data source is the database of the PSS association (http://www.pss-archi.eu).
 It contains informations (including height and floors) about 47k buildings all over France but it cannot be applied for now because the PSS association publishes their database under the CC-BY-ND-NC licence wich is incompatible with the ODbL licence.
 It could be changed in the future (I hope).
 * _NiceTreeMaker_ : its data source is the OpenData portal of Nice Cote d'Azur (http://opendata.nicecotedazur.org/site/).
-It's going to be applied on the live server with a total of 30k imported municipal trees.
+It has already been applied on the live server on August 2015: 29411 new trees has been added and 835 existing trees has been updated.
+More information are available on [the Wiki page](https://wiki.openstreetmap.org/wiki/Nice,_France/Trees_Import) dedicated to the import.

 ## How to run ##